-- Long Distance Jogging;
+- Long distance running;

-Tell me the last time you danced, and I will tell you the last time you were happy
+“Tell me the last time you danced, and I will tell you the last time you were happy”

 Therapy can be a frightening word, but there are fun forms of anxiety therapy, and one of those is dance therapy.

-Researchers speculate that the complex Tango dance requires so much concentration and new skill development that the participants become wrapped up in what they’re doing and don’t have time to worry about anything else.
+Among all the different types of dancing, the tango helps with attention deficit issues and memory.
+The complex moves require concentration and new skill development, and the participants become wrapped up in what they’re doing and don’t have time to worry about anything else.

-Lose yourself in the music and movement
+“Lose yourself in the music and movement”

 You don’t have to attend dance therapy to get the benefits of dance.
 If you’re a bit shy or feel your dance moves aren’t that good, don’t let that stop you turning up the music and busting out some moves all by yourself.
-If you’re not up for the tango, below are a few other suggestions or just make up your own moves and… dance like no one’s watching!!!
+If you’re not up for the tango, below are a few other suggestions or just make up your own moves and “dance like no one’s watching”

 - Ball room dancing;